DSR-RHIT/me447-visualizing-data/cm/week-07_assignments.md

 week 7
 ------

+Portfolio progress.
+By the end of the week you should be able to

+-   something
+-   something else

+Roundtables

+-   D6 Small multiples and critique.
+-   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

 Reading

 -   Constable (2017) Color.
 URL in bibliography below.
 -   Robbins (2013) Ch 7: Scales

+Lecture slides

+-   something
+-   something else

 Tutorials

 -   Beyond basic graphs: Learning new graph types on your own
 -   Color

-Presentations

--   D6 Small multiples and critique.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.

 bibliography
 ------------